nestybox/sysbox/docs/quickstart/kind.md

 larger clusters (simply add more master or worker nodes as needed).

 All you needed was a bunch of `docker run` commands plus invoking `kubeadm` inside the containers.
-In fact, the `kindbox` tool we described in the prior section does basically this!
+In fact, the `kindbox` tool we describe in the next section does basically this!

 The procedure is analogous to the procedure you would use when installing K8s on a